18F/content-guide/_pages/18F-style/grammar-and-mechanics/punctuation.md

 title: Punctuation
 ---

+### Bulleted lists

-**Bulleted lists:** Capitalize the first word of every bullet.
+Capitalize the first word of every bullet.
 Don't use semicolons after points in a bulleted list.
 Include a period at the end of the bullet only if that point is a complete sentence.
 See the examples below.

 *When you go to the store, please buy:*

 -   *Apples*
 -   *Bananas*
 -   *Naan chips*

 *When you leave the house:*

 -   *Please buy apples, bananas, and naan chips.*
 -   *Fill the car with gas.*

+### Colons

-**Colons:** Capitalize the first word after a colon, only if what follows is a complete sentence.
+Capitalize the first word after a colon, only if what follows is a complete sentence.
 See the examples below.

 *I have several favorite foods: apples, bananas, and naan chips.*

 *I have several favorite foods: Apples were my first favorite snack, but naan chips are a rising star in my life.*

+### Commas

-**Commas:** We prefer the serial comma (sometimes called the Oxford comma).
+We use the serial comma (sometimes called the Oxford comma).
 In a list of three or more, include a comma before the conjunction.
 For example: *Please buy apples, bananas, and naan chips.*

-**Dates** should include full month name.
-For example, *December 14, 1954.*
+### Dashes

-**Dashes:** When offsetting a phrase with dashes you should use the longer em dash (—), which is `Option+Shift+-` on Macs, with a space on either side of the dash.
+When offsetting a phrase with dashes you should use the longer em dash (—), which is `Option+Shift+-` on Macs, with a space on either side of the dash.
 For example:

 *We emphasize open, digital record keeping, and — whenever possible — we illuminate our processes.*